Meet The New Middle Age

 You Mindset Matters

 “In modern life we are vastly undervaluing functional health: how we condition our bodies through our lifestyle and, even more importantly, experientially.
 How does our mind directly influence our physiology and then get to our behavior patterns?
 There’s a woman in my practice who is 59 years old.
 She can deadlift 225 pounds five times.
 She can do ten pull-ups on her own.
 She’s a former chiropractor.
 And her girlfriends are like, 'you’re crazy'.
 What do they mean by that?
 Are you crazy or are they crazy?
 You look great.
 You have great energy.
 You feel well.
 They have all these aches and pains that they’re attributing to aging.
-That doesn’t add up.”—Justin Mager, M.D., a San Francisco bay area physician and exercise physiologist
+That doesn’t add up.”—Justin Mager, M.D., a San Francisco bay area physician and a member of the Equinox Health Advisory Board

 The More Good You Can Do, The Better Off You’ll Be